 Intended Outcomes Success Criteria Establish and sustain a 'high-end' environment conducive to pupils excelling and provide an antidote to any barriers to learning that may exist at home.
-This extends to our school grounds and the overtly positive, warm and encouraging ambience within the premises, affording opportunities that many do not have access to outside of school - an exceptionally stimulating, safe place in which to develop and grow as a learner.
+This extends to our school grounds and the overtly positive, warm and encouraging ambience within the premises, affording opportunities that many do not have access to outside of school - an exceptionally stimulating, safe environment in which to develop and grow as a learner.
 97% attendance for children in receipt of Pupil Premium funding.
 Children are committed to learning and want to come to school every day.
 Thomas Jones is a stimulating environment - a place in which its pupils want to spend time.
 In October 2023 Ofsted described the school as an oasis of calm.
-To have further enhanced 'the environmental offer' by reconfiguring the School House (extra learning space), specialist provision.
+To have completed the KS1 Playground venture (play equipment and re-surfacing).
 Pupil evaluations will demonstrate their effusive attitudes to learning and the school.
 2. Enable pupils to graduate from Thomas Jones with an exacting sense of aspiration.
 97% attendance for children in receipt of Pupil Premium funding.
-Strong end of Key Stage 2 results.
+Continued strong end of Key Stage 2 results.
 Robust, tenacious, assiduous pupils, keen to engage and discuss with some aplomb their success.

 3. Pupils are articulate, communicate confidently and with conviction; their vocabulary, employing the language of Thomas Jones, is scholarly and reflects the learning ethic that is an integral part of the school.
 Observations indicate significantly improved language skills amongst disadvantaged pupils.
 Evidence of strong triangulation with other sources of evidence, including engagement in lessons, book scrutiny and ongoing formative assessment.
-Many visitors to the school comment effusively, particularly in regard to pupils' assiduous qualities.
+Many visitors to the school will continue to comment effusively, particularly in regard to pupils' assiduous qualities.
 4. Achieve sustained well-being for pupils.
 97% attendance for children in receipt of Pupil Premium funding.
 Observations and ongoing assessment will provide evidence that any negative impact triggered by the pandemic is reducing over time.
 Observations and ongoing assessment will demonstrate pupils increased self-esteem and positive view of themselves and others as learners.
 Pupil evaluations will demonstrate their positive attitudes towards school and learning.
+Parents and carers responses to our annual evaluation are predominantly positive in regard to well-being.
 5. Develop an increased awareness and orientation to the wider world, on which pupils can build their ongoing learning.
 Equally, to extend pupil's appreciation of others cultures, faiths, ethnicity and gender.
 Observations and formative assessment will demonstrate pupils' progress.
-Exceptional end of Key Stage 2 outcomes.
+Continued exceptional end of Key Stage 2 outcomes.
 Positive pupil engagement with the school's broad curriculum.
 Ongoing conversations between staff, pupils and families.
 Pupils to demonstrate a magnanimous and authentically expansive view of society in Britain and beyond.